Using the Future Perfect Continuous Tense

 - By next year, he'll have been saving 10% of his salary for five years so he should have enough for the down payment.

-- If we don't ask for directions and are going the wrong way we will have been driving for an hour in the wrong direction.
+- If we are going the wrong way, we will have been driving for an hour in the wrong direction.
+Let's stop and ask for directions.

-- By the morning it'll have been snowing for ten hours so school will surely be closed.
+- By the morning it'll have been snowing for ten hours so school will surely be closed today.

 - I'm sure you'll get a great job because you'll have been working at various internships every year that you've been at university.